richjava/application-development/README.md

 Login/Logout link can be toggled.
 We could use the method we used in ```c2c-view-articles-list-refactored``` but this time, let's use a more flexible (and simpler) way - Event Bus.

 ## Server-side development (s1 -s5)
+The server-side application needs to be able to handle:
+- routes
+- Object Relational Mapping (ORM) - which means taking an entity object, like ```Article``` and storing it in the database, and vice-versa
+- CRUD (Create, Read, Update, Delete) operations for our ```Article``` and ```User``` entities

+As our application is going to have multiple entities, we also need to think about their relationships and how they're going to work with each other.

 ### Installation of server side projects